 Using the best available data for the West Pacific leatherback population (Fitry Pakiding, University of Papua, pers. comm.
-2020) and a Bayesian steady-state model, Martin et al. (2020a) provided a median estimate of the total number of nesting females (i.e., over one, 3-year, remigration interval) at Jamursba-Medi and Wermon beaches of 790 females, with a 95 % CI of 666 to 942 females, as a snapshot of abundance in 2017.
+2020) and a Bayesian steady-state model, Martin et al. (2020a)

+provided a median estimate of the total number of nesting females (i.e., over one, 3-year, remigration interval) at Jamursba-Medi and Wermon beaches of 790 females, with a 95 % CI of 666 to 942 females, as a snapshot of abundance in 2017.
 As trends at these beaches between 2017 and 2022 appear to be stable (Figure 24), we consider the 2017 abundance to be the best estimate of current (2022) adult females for the index beaches.

 To estimate the total number of nesting females from all nesting beaches in the West Pacific, we need to consider nesting at unmonitored or irregularly monitored beaches.
-Approximately 50% to 75% of West Pacific leatherback nesting occurs at Jamursba Medi and Wermon beaches (Dutton et al. 2007; NMFS and USFWS 2020a).
-Applying the conservative estimate of 75% to the Martin et al. (2020a) estimate of 790 nesting females at Jamursba-Medi and Wermon beaches, the total number of nesting females in the West Pacific population would be 1,054 females with an overall 95% CI of 888 to 1,256 females.
-It should be noted that this estimate (i.e., 1,054) of nesting females for the West Pacific population based on more recent available information is an update of the NMFS and USFWS (2020a) estimate (i.e., 1,277) which was based on a simple calculation that did not provide confidence or credible intervals.
+Approximately 50% to 75% of West Pacific leatherback nesting occurs at Jamursba Medi and Wermon beaches (Dutton et al. 2007; NMFS and FWS 2020a).
+Given the lack of information regarding the extent of nesting in the rest of the West Pacific, we apply the most conservative reasonable estimate of 75% to the Martin et al. (2020a) estimate of 790 nesting females at Jamursba-Medi and Wermon beaches, the total number of nesting females in the West Pacific population would be 1,054 females with an overall 95% CI of 888 to 1,256 females.
+It should be noted that this estimate (i.e., 1,054) of nesting females for the West Pacific population based on more recent available information is an update of the NMFS and FWS (2020a) estimate (i.e., 1,277) which was based on a simple calculation that did not provide confidence or credible intervals.